Saturday, 25 April 2026

 I was flabbergasted.
 Who I, are you sure?
 A soft nod, “With your first delivery in first-class cricket you have taken a wicket.
 Very few bowlers have done so.”
 No wonder!
 I now realized the reason for Chandu Borde, the Maharashtra captain, to give me that ball at the end of the match.
 That’s Subroto Sirkar for you.
 And Rana for me.

-Next morning when not a single leading newspaper in India had any idea of any new world record equaled, he was ready with his report.
+Next morning when not a single leading newspaper in India had any idea of any new world record equalled, he was ready with his report.
 That’s journalism put to the test, and Rana came out the best.
 He remains the walking encyclopaedia of cricket.

 His personal collection of books, periodicals and journals is in thousands.
 Vintage editions.
 Rare copies.
 All neatly kept and lovingly nurtured.
 But newspaper cuttings or drafts of his own writings he just cannot locate!
 Makes no effort to search as well!
 The unassuming, introvert still prefers to be totally invisible behind a self-imposed exile!
 Never bothered to write a book, although he aids others to do so without getting any credits.